BlessingBassey/AMMI-Speech-Lig-Aikuma/README.md

 - Translating : Translation of a recording (previously recorded or loaded)
 - Elicitation : Elicitation of speech from a text file, an image or a video, by loading it within the app

-For the data collection process, the text dataset used for recording was collected from [The Jehovah Witness People](https://www.jw.org/pcm/wetin-we-get/different-different-book/jesus/).
-The text consist Bible stories, but for this project, I choose to study the life of Jesus.
+For the data collection process, the text dataset used was collected from [The Jehovah Witness People](https://www.jw.org/pcm/wetin-we-get/different-different-book/jesus/).
+The text consist of different Bible stories, for the purpose of this project, I choosed to study the life of Jesus.
 His birth as well as his mission before he aceended to the father.
 The motivation behind this text was because the life of Jesus teaches humility, and this is worth emulating by anyone.

 ### The Tutorial: